hpe-dev-incubator/hpe-dev-portal/content/blog/announcing-hpe-swarm-learning-2-0-0.md

   * Deploys and manages Swarm Learning through SLM-UI
 * Swarm client library

-  * Extends Swarm Learning for new ML platforms.
+  * Extends Swarm Learning for new ML platforms
 * Improved diagnostics and utility script for logs collection.

 #### For complete details on this new release, please refer to the following resources: